Government Announces Coming Into Force of the Protecting Children from Sexual Predators Component of the Safe Streets and Communities Act

 - Require judges to consider prohibiting suspected or convicted sexual predators from having any unsupervised contact with a child under the age of 16 or any unsupervised use of the Internet or other digital network.

 Statistics Canada recently announced that the rate of police-reported sexual offences against children rose by 3 percent between 2010 and 2011.
-In addition, there was a 40-percent increase in the rate of police-reported child pornography incidents, the largest increase of any Criminal Code offence in 2011.

 The Government introduced the Safe Streets and Communities Act on September 20, 2011, fulfilling its commitment to move quickly to re-introduce comprehensive law-and-order legislation to combat crime and terrorism.
 The Safe Streets and Communities Act received Royal Assent on March 13, 2012.